 These generally tended to be more stimulating and providing people with a better lifestyle, even if in the short term they were more unhealthy.
 When the first portable engines came to the fields, farmers stepped into the Industrial plants that built and maintained these and other machines.
 When robots entered the production lines, workers became responsible for the production and maintenance of these robots and whole new job categories were created at the same time.
 We have thus grown used to seeing how previous revolutions always bring about some kind of evolution in terms of jobs: from the fields to the factories, from the factories to services.

 What about the present, 4IR?
 Academics studying the current shift all arrive to the same conclusion: this time round, we might actually have fewer new jobs in the new industries invented.
 A study done by Oxford Martin University (2013) called “the future of employment: how susceptible are jobs to computerisation” ( Frey, C.B: Osborne, M.A, 2013) reached the conclusion how about 47 percent of total US employment was at risk.

-Another study done by McKinsey Global Institute in 2017, entitled Jobs lost, jobs gained: Workforce transitions in a time of automation, assessed the number and types of jobs that might be created under different scenarios through 2030 and compared that to the jobs that could be lost to automation.
+Another study done by McKinsey Global Institute in 2017, entitled, assessed the number and types of jobs that might be created under different scenarios through 2030 and compared that to the jobs that could be lost to automation.